 13. Plugged fuel line

 If you often pour fuel into your lawn mower without a strainer, chances are large particles will sneak into it.
-The debris can eventually damage either the fuel filter or clog the fuel line.
+The debris can eventually damage the fuel filter or clog the fuel line.

 Another thing that can clog the fuel line is old fuel.
 Old gas gums up as the chemicals break down.